Akaito/ZeroToBoto/_drafts/2017-07-25-adventure-game.md

     These items can be taken by the player by typing their name in instead of a connection's name.
     Score the player's result at the end of the game based on the sum value of all items collected.
 - Instead of navigating rooms, make a conversation with an NPC.
-    The NPC should be able to "recall" past choices from the player and react differently to the same input based on that.
+    The NPC should be able to "recall" past selections from the player and react differently to the same input based on that.

 [The complete adventure game.]({{ site.baseurl }}{% link /assets/adventure-complete.py %})